Home / FAQ

 Will I be supported if I become a foster parent?

+Most definitely!
+At Centerstone, our foster care team carefully chooses families to pair with children who are referred to our program.
 All children coming into foster care have experienced trauma.
 As a result, they may find it difficult to cope in their new home.
 For these families, we provide case management and services to assist you and your foster child.

 Will I be trained in being a foster parent?

-Unlike many agencies that offer large, classroom-style trainings, Centerstone can even provide individual classes in your home when your schedule allows.
+Yes!
+Foster parent training classes are scheduled to be as convenient as possible.
+Unlike many agencies that only offer large, classroom-style trainings, in some circumstances, Centerstone can even provide individual classes in your home when your schedule allows.
 We have found these in-home trainings to be convenient and help our foster parents and staff become acquainted and comfortable with each other in their working relationships.

 What if I need a break?